axieinfinity/ronin-documentation/docs/basics/ronin/roles/validator.md

 ---
-description: >-
-  Validators are responsible for validating transactions and generating blocks, ensuring the network’s security and the consistency of the ledger.
+label: Validators
+description: Validator role and responsibility
 ---

+# Validator

-A blockchain validator is someone who is responsible for validating transactions within a blockchain.
+A blockchain validators is an individual who is responsible for validating transactions and generating blocks within a blockchain.

 ## Node recognition